kimjyhello/CppND-Capstone-Pacman/README.md

 * Controls:
   * You can move the Pacman using the arrow keys on the keyboard.
 * Scoring:
   * In the first level (level 0) you get 10 points if you get the coin.
 For each level after that the points you get for getting a coin increases by 10.
+The score is displayed in the window title along with the level and the frame per second rate.
 * Ghost
   * The ghost starts appearing after the first level, and you will have to try avoiding it.
 * Leveling
   * With each level the speed of both the Pacman and the ghost increases.
+Level is displayed in the window title.
 * Game Over
   * The game terminates if you get caught by the ghost.
 There is no limit on how many levels you can reach.